chuckreynolds/Selfish-Fresh-Start/readme.txt

 * Do you use Yoast SEO? and don't need all the beginner / noob stuff?
 Use this plugin: [Yoast SEO Nuke Noob Stuff](https://wordpress.org/plugins/wpseo-nuke-noob-stuff/)
 * Emojis scripts and support removal?
 I almost included it in this plugin but just use this plugin: [Disable Emojis](https://wordpress.org/plugins/disable-emojis/)
 * Want to remove the Tools Menu?
 There's a plugin for that: [Remove Tools Menu](https://wordpress.org/plugins/remove-tools-menu/)

+= Development =
+If you think you'd like to contribute, Pull Requests on [Develop Branch on Github](https://github.com/chuckreynolds/Selfish-Fresh-Start/tree/develop) are accepted.

 == Installation ==
 1. Upload the `selfish-fresh-start` folder to the `/wp-content/plugins/` directory